Devon Rex vs Cymric Cat: Complete Comparison (2026)

 Grooming and Maintenance Comparison

 Daily and periodic maintenance requirements differ between Devon Rex and Cymric Cat.
 Devon Rex has low to moderate grooming needs, while Cymric Cat requires moderate to high maintenance.
 Professional grooming costs reflect these differences: Devon Rex owners typically spend $0-$200 annually on grooming, compared to $400-$800 for Cymric Cat.
-Beyond professional grooming, at-home maintenance includes regular brushing, bathing, nail care, and dental hygiene.
+Between professional visits, plan on regular brushing, bathing, nail care, and dental hygiene at home.
 The time commitment for daily grooming and general habitat maintenance is an important lifestyle consideration.
 Factor grooming costs and time into your total ownership commitment when deciding between these cats.

 Best for Low-Maintenance Owners